-Simultaneously, the online Grocery market does pack-in tremendous opportunity as well.
+Simultaneously, the online Grocery market does pack-in tremendous opportunities as well.

-The fast moving consumer goods industry is the fourth largest industry in Indian economy.
+The fast-moving consumer goods industry is the fourth largest industry in the Indian economy.
 The market size of FMCG is expected to grow from US$ 30 billion in 2011 to US$ 74 billion in 2018.
-According to the report of India Brand Equity Foundation, it will probably reach $103.7 billion by 2020.
+According to the report of the India Brand Equity Foundation, it will probably reach $103.7 billion by 2020.

-Due to high level of competition in the market, customer relationship management plays vital role in the growth of any business.
-As food product is the largest consumption category in India (nearly 12% of country’s GDP), customers expect higher quality product and service from online grocery stores.
+Due to the high level of competition in the market, customer relationship management plays a vital role in the growth of any business.
+As food product is the largest consumption category in India (nearly 12% of the country’s GDP), customers expect higher quality product and service from online grocery stores.

 Major Aspects of Grocery customers’ Behaviors

-- Now customers have more access to information, thanks to extensive use of internet.
-This leads them to having a great number of purchase choices and different quality options.
+- Now customers have more access to information, thanks to extensive use of the internet.
+This leads them to have a great number of purchase choices and different quality options.

 For example – near about 70% of customers read food labels before making a purchase.

-- According to Allrecipes.com study repost, one-third of consumers check online prices, nearly half of them research products, and more than half find product promotions on their smart phones.
+- According to an Allrecipes.com study repost, one-third of consumers check online prices, nearly half of the research products, and more than half find product promotions on their smartphones.

 - The big online stores have made online customers accustomed to receiving significant discounts.

-Increasing preference of online grocery shopping stores add something more to the competition.
+Increasing preference for online grocery shopping stores adds something more to the competition.
 Let’s see why consumers prefer online stores for grocery shopping –

 Chief Challenges Facing by the Small Retailers